Protecting Human Activity Signatures in Compressed IEEE 802.11 CSI Feedback: Stochastic Quantization for Privacy-Preserving Beamforming

+Fig.~\ref{fig:angle_pmf_variation} illustrates the variability induced by the proposed DP-SQ mechanism relative to deterministic quantization.
+In contrast to the deterministic scheme, which yields a fixed PMF over reconstruction levels, DP-SQ introduces stochasticity through randomized selection between adjacent quantization points.
+The resulting mean PMF and its associated standard deviation show that DP-SQ preserves the dominant structure of the deterministic angle distribution while causing only a localized spreading of probability mass around nearby reconstruction levels.

-We next quantify how the DP--SQ scheme of Givens angles perturbs the $N_s$-dimensional beamforming subspace.
+We next quantify how the DP-SQ scheme of Givens angles perturbs the $N_s$-dimensional beamforming subspace.
 Let $\mathbf V^\star\!\in\!\mathbb C^{N_t\times N_s}$ denote the ideal right-singular matrix and $\mathbf P^\star=\mathbf V^\star(\mathbf V^\star)^H$ its associated projector.
-The quantized precoder generated from DP--SQ angles is denoted $\widehat{\mathbf V}$ with projector $\widehat{\mathbf P}$.
+The quantized precoder generated from DP-SQ angles is denoted $\widehat{\mathbf V}$ with projector $\widehat{\mathbf P}$.
 With the DP quantization mechanism established, we now formalize its impact on beamforming performance.
 The following theorem characterizes the transmit-side subspace distortion induced by our privacy-preserving angular quantization scheme.